 The findings were presented with eight themes: (1) aim, (2) teacher, (3) student, (4) content, (5) environment, (6) evaluation, (7) experience of Buddhism, and (8) points of view.
 The study examines how people in American universities evaluate their Buddhism-learning situations and environments, and how they think about topics related to Buddhism.
 A quantitative study should be conducted with a larger sample, to expand the various viewpoints of other Buddhism learners.

 Lu, Wan-Ming, "Ethnographic Study of Buddhist Education, Based on Burgess' Social Science Method at an American University and a Private Buddhist Organization" (2006).
-Student Theses, Dissertations, Portfolios and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 206.